AlexSozd/GraphsConstructor/README.md

 respectively (the edge is defined by the numbers of connected by it vertices); under the last ones drop-down list for choosing of the path calculation algorithm and result output textbox are located; there is also an input textbox for start vertex number needed for some of algorithms at the beginning.

-By cursor during the mouse left button click, you can transpose the vertex to new position at the panel.
+During the mouse left button click, you can transpose by cursor the vertex to new position at the panel.

 ### Code